heroku/sudo-sandwich/README.md

 Plan changes happen via the [`Heroku::ResourcesController`](app/controllers/heroku/resources_controller.rb) `#update` method.
-The controller updates the plan of the Sandwich record that corresponds with the `heroku_uuid` sent with the request so that the plan matches the `plan` param sent with the request.
+The controller updates the plan of the Sandwich record that corresponds with the `heroku_uuid` so that the plan matches the `plan` param sent with the request.

 ## Single sign on dashboard